 Capital One has a unique “Purchase Eraser” feature you can use to go back and cover any travel purchase with points.
 And it’s insanely versatile.

 - You can use as many – or as few – points as you’d like to cover all or part of a travel expense.
 Every point is worth 1 cent.

 - Book direct through the airline or through an online travel agency (OTA) like Priceline, Expedia, Kayak, and more – it doesn’t matter!
 You’ll still be able to go back and cover the purchase with points.

 - Flights?
 Sure.
 Hotels?
 Why not!
 Uber?
 Go for it.
 A cruise through the Caribbean?
 OK!
 Any travel-related purchase will work.

 All you need to do is log in to your Capital One account and navigate to the “Cover Your Travel Purchases” tab to get started.
-Capital One recently took a page out of Chase’s book and introduced the ability to transfer these points to 14 different airline partners.
+Capital One recently took a page out of Chase’s book and introduced the ability to transfer these points to more than a dozen different airline partners.
 But there’s no easier way to make a flight free than using the purchase eraser function.

 That makes the Capital One Venture Card a mainstay in many traveler’s wallets.
 But there are other great perks, as well.

 First, you’ll get 50,000 points after spending $3,000 in the first three months with the card.
 You’ll also earn 2x points for every dollar you spend, no matter what.
 If you book and pay for lodging through Hotels.com/venture, you’ll earn an incredible 10x points for every dollar.
 The card also covers up to $100 in application fees for Global Entry or TSA PreCheck.
 And yet the annual fee is just $95, and that’s waived in the first year.

 Click Here to learn more about the Capital One Venture card.